flutter/website/src/platform-integration/android/platform-views.md

 #### Multi threaded draw calls

-Android's PlatformView implementation requires that the view is manually invalidated when the Android View draws using a separate thread.
+When the Android View draws using a separate thread, you must invalidate the view according to
+Android's PlatformView implementation.

 [`AndroidViewSurface`]: {{site.api}}/flutter/widgets/AndroidViewSurface-class.html